To protect you from COVID-19, we are offering a quick & easy remote intake process. LEARN MORE HERE

 Back injuries: This is one of the most common injuries because it can be caused by so many different things, including repetitive motion, falls, falling objects and more.

-- Burn injuries: when working in construction, employees may susceptible to hazardous conditions like explosions and/or fires, and may suffer permanent disfigurement as a result.
+Burns: When working in construction, employees may face hazardous conditions like explosions and fires.

-- Fractured & broken bones: there are a number of ways in which a worker can sustain a broken bone injury, including falling from a height, being hit by a falling object, being involved in a heavy machinery accident, etc.
+Fractured and broken bones: A worker can break a bone in a number of ways, including falling from a height, being hit by a falling object, being involved in a heavy machinery accident, etc.

 Spinal cord injuries: Most typically caused by a fall from a dangerous height, this type of injury is catastrophic and a full recovery may not be possible.

 Falls from scaffolding are by far the most common type of accident in the construction industry.
 Due to the high volume of these accidents, most states have their own scaffolding laws, which are meant to reflect federal scaffolding law.
 To learn more about federal scaffolding law, visit OSHA construction scaffolding standards.

 If you’re involved in an accident on a construction site, you’re entitled to workers’ compensation benefits through your employer.
 However, your employer or insurance provider may make it hard for you to get the compensation you deserve That’s why you should you contact a construction accident attorney.
 They can guide you through your case, fight on your behalf and make sure that you’re not denied your rightful compensation.
 Contact us today.
 We’ve recovered over $400 million for our clients and have been practicing since 1949.